Freedom House Rating

 June 29, 2016

 Somalia was supposed to hold an indirect presidential election on February 8, 2021, following indirect parliamentary elections in December 2020.
 However, the elections have been delayed, and the current president’s term has expired, leaving Somalia in a political and constitutional crisis.
+The parties have agreed to compete the elections by February 25, 2022, under threat of U.S. sanctions if they miss the deadline.

 Although some had hoped for direct elections, it didn’t work out this time, and these elections will continue to use the clan-based delegate system to choose parliament, which will then choose the president.